20 Worst ‘Good-for-You’ Cereals

 Per 1 cup: 160 calories, 3 g fat (0 g saturated fat), 240 mg sodium, 33 g carbs, (1 g fiber, 11 g sugar), 1 g protein

-Gluten Free does not mean healthy!
+Gluten-free does not always mean healthy!
 Why?
 Well, this cereal delivers 160 calories of pure carbohydrates, 11 of which are sugars.
-Still have some unanswered questions about the GF lifestyle?
-Check out these 35 Gluten-Free Questions Answered in Five Words or Less.

 Special K Protein